-The United States Employment Service (U.S.E.S.) is ready and anxious to assist you.
+In such a case the United States Employment Service (U.S.E.S.) is ready and anxious to assist you.
 The U.S.E.S. is a nation-wide Federal organization that helps people get jobs.
 Its services are free.
 An important part of the U.S.E.S. is its Veterans' Employment Service.
-In each local employment office a Veterans' Employment Division is maintained which gives special attention to the employment of veterans.
+In each local employment office there is maintained a Veterans' Employment Division which gives special attention to the employment of veterans.
 Get in touch with any one of its 1,500 local offices when you leave the Army.
 You will be helped in getting a job in your own community or in any place where there may be a need for a person of your abilities.